 Wine rated (2023 guide) 98/100

-Soft and delicately aromatic, yet rich, full of coffee, mocha, dark chocolate, caramel, and medicinal herbs—mint and anise—with a combination of red, blue, and black berries.
-The palate is beautifully dense and full-bodied, very tannic but broad with an airy effect that prevents it from being heavy, with a vibrant juiciness and great length.
-The tannins make the first impression with a velvety texture and chalky minerality, but they are clean and the fruit has a crystalline purity that gives an overall impression of elegance and directness.
+Sweet and delicately aromatic, yet rich, with notes of coffee, mocha, dark chocolate, caramel, and medicinal herbs—mint and anise—combined with red, blue, and black berries.
+The palate has beautiful density and great weight, very tannic but broad with an airy quality that keeps it from feeling heavy at all, with vibrant juiciness and exceptional length.
+The tannins make the first impression with a velvety texture and chalky minerality, but they are clean, and the fruit has a crystalline purity that gives an overall elegant and direct impression.
 Generous, elegant, and refined, but it has not yet reached its peak.
 2029–2058

 Guide Hachette des vins